-What is Microservice?
+What is great about Microservices?

 - It focuses on a single service and works on specific issues with relevant dependencies.